wombleton/gitlaw-nz/acts/L/Limited Partnerships Act 2008.md

     *   (b) each general partner commits an offence and is liable on conviction to a fine not exceeding $10,000\.

+    Section 74(1)(f): amended, on 1 April 2014, by [section 106][181] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

-    Section 74(4)(a): amended, on 1 July 2013, by [section 413][157] of the Criminal Procedure Act 2011 (2011 No 81).
+    Section 74(4)(a): amended, on 1 July 2013, by [section 413][166] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 74(4)(b): amended, on 1 July 2013, by [section 413][157] of the Criminal Procedure Act 2011 (2011 No 81).
+    Section 74(4)(b): amended, on 1 July 2013, by [section 413][166] of the Criminal Procedure Act 2011 (2011 No 81).

+#### Financial reporting

+*   Heading: inserted, on 1 April 2014, by [section 107][182] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

-##### 75 Obligation to prepare financial statements
+##### 75 Financial statements must be prepared

-*   (1) The general partners of a limited partnership must ensure that, within 5 months after the balance date of the limited partnership, financial statements are---
+*   (1) The general partners of a large limited partnership, or of a limited partnership that has opted into compliance with this section under [section 75F][97], must ensure that, within 5 months after the balance date of the limited partnership, financial statements that comply with generally accepted accounting practice are---

     *   (a) completed in relation to the limited partnership and that balance date; and

     *   (b) dated and signed on behalf of the general partners by 2 general partners of the limited partnership, or, if the limited partnership has only 1 general partner, by that general partner.

+    (2) In [sections 75A to 75G][92], _accounting period_, _applicable auditing and assurance standard_, and _applicable financial reporting standard_ have the same meanings as in [section 5][183] of the Financial Reporting Act 2013\.

+    (3) In this section and [sections 75A to 75G][92],---

+    _balance date_ has the same meaning as in [section 41][184] of the Financial Reporting Act 2013

-    (2) In subsection (1), _financial statements_ has the same meaning as in [section 8(1)][172] of the Financial Reporting Act 1993\.
+    _financial statements_ has the same meaning as in [section 6][185] of the Financial Reporting Act 2013

+    _generally accepted accounting practice_ has the same meaning as in [section 8][186] of the Financial Reporting Act 2013

+    _large limited partnership_---

+    *   (a) means a limited partnership that is large under [section 45][187] of the Financial Reporting Act 2013; and

+    *   (b) includes a limited partnership that is a public entity

+    _public entity_ has the same meaning as in [section 5][188] of the Public Audit Act 2001

+    _qualified auditor_ has the same meaning as in [section 35][189] of the Financial Reporting Act 2013\.

+    Section 75: replaced, on 1 April 2014, by [section 107][182] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

+##### 75A Financial statements must be audited

+*   (1) The general partners of a large limited partnership, or of a limited partnership that has opted into compliance with this section under [section 75F][97], must ensure that the financial statements of the limited partnership are audited by a qualified auditor.

+    (2) This section does not apply to a large limited partnership if the limited partnership opts out of this section under [section 75G][98].

-    (3) For the purposes of this section, [sections 7(1) to (6)][173] and [8(1)][172] of the Financial Reporting Act 1993 apply as if a reference to---
+    (3) _See_ [sections 37 to 39][190] of the Financial Reporting Act 2013 (which provide for the appointment of a partnership and access to information in relation to a limited partnership).

-    *   (a) an entity or a reporting entity were a reference to a limited partnership:

-    *   (b) the directors were a reference to the general partners.
+    Section 75A: inserted, on 1 April 2014, by [section 107][182] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

+##### 75B Audit must be carried out in accordance with auditing and assurance standards

+*   (1) An auditor must, in carrying out an audit for the purposes of [section 75A][92], comply with all applicable auditing and assurance standards.

+    (2) The auditor's report must comply with the requirements of all applicable auditing and assurance standards.

+    (3) This section does not apply to a limited partnership that is a public entity.

+    Section 75B: inserted, on 1 April 2014, by [section 107][182] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

+##### 75C Distribution of financial statements

+*   The general partners of a large limited partnership, or of a limited partnership that has opted into compliance with this section under [section 75F][97], must ensure that, within 5 months after the balance date of the limited partnership, copies of the financial statements of the limited partnership completed in relation to that balance date and a copy of the auditor's report on those statements (if any) are delivered to each general partner and each limited partner.

+    Section 75C: inserted, on 1 April 2014, by [section 107][182] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

+##### 75D Financial reporting offences

+*   (1) Subsection (2) applies if---

+    *   (a) financial statements in relation to a large limited partnership, or a limited partnership that has opted into compliance with [section 75][91], are not completed and signed within the time specified in section 75(1); or

+    *   (b) the financial statements of a limited partnership referred to in paragraph (a) fail to comply with an applicable financial reporting standard; or

+    *   (c) the financial statements of a large limited partnership, or of a limited partnership that has opted into compliance with [section 75A][92], are not audited in accordance with section 75A; or

+    *   (d) a copy of the financial statements of a large limited partnership, or of a limited partnership that has opted into compliance with [section 75C][94], and a copy of the auditor's report on those statements are not delivered to each partner in accordance with section 75C.

-    (4) Where financial statements in relation to a limited partnership are not completed and signed within the time specified in subsection (1), every general partner of the limited partnership commits an offence and is liable on conviction to a fine not exceeding $10,000\.
+    (2) Every general partner of the limited partnership commits an offence and is liable on conviction to a fine not exceeding $50,000\.

-    (5) It is a defence to a general partner of a limited partnership charged with an offence under subsection (4) if the general partner proves that---
+    (3) It is a defence to a general partner of a partnership charged with an offence under this section in respect of a requirement referred to in subsection (1) if the partner proves that---

-    *   (a) the general partners of the limited partnership took all reasonable and proper steps to ensure that financial statements in relation to the limited partnership were completed and signed within the time specified in subsection (1); or
+    *   (a) the general partners took all reasonable and proper steps to ensure that the requirement would be complied with; or

-    *   (b) the general partner took all reasonable and proper steps to ensure that financial statements in relation to the limited partnership were completed and signed within the time specified in subsection (1); or
+    *   (b) the general partner took all reasonable steps to ensure that the requirement would be complied with; or

-    *   (c) in the circumstances the general partner could not reasonably have been expected to take steps to ensure that financial statements in relation to the limited partnership were completed and signed within the time specified in subsection (1).
+    *   (c) in the circumstances, the general partner could not reasonably have been expected to take steps to ensure that the requirement would be complied with.

-    (6) Despite anything to the contrary in [section 25][174] of the Criminal Procedure Act 2011, the limitation period in respect of an offence under subsection (4) ends on the date that is 3 years after the date on which the offence was committed.
+    Section 75D: inserted, on 1 April 2014, by [section 107][182] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

+##### 75E Non-application of provisions if alternative financial reporting duties under financial markets legislation

+*   [Sections 75 to 75D][91] do not apply to a limited partnership in relation to an accounting period if financial statements of the partnership are required to be prepared for that period under [subpart 3][191] of Part 7 of the Financial Markets Conduct Act 2013 or [section 55][192] of the Financial Reporting Act 2013\.

+    Section 75E: inserted, on 1 April 2014, by [section 107][182] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

+##### 75F Limited partnership may opt in

+*   (1) A partner of a limited partnership who has, or the partners of a limited partnership who together have, contributed at least 5% of the capital contributions of all the partners may, by written notice given to the limited partnership within 6 months after the start of an accounting period, require the limited partnership to comply with 1 or more of the following provisions in relation to the accounting period:

+    *   (a) [section 75][91] (preparation of financial statements):

+    *   (b) [section 75A][92] (audit requirement):

+    *   (c) [section 75C][94] (distribution of financial statements).

+    (2) If a notice is given under subsection (1) in relation to a provision and an accounting period, the provision applies to the limited partnership in relation to that period.

-    Section 75(4): amended, on 1 July 2013, by [section 413][157] of the Criminal Procedure Act 2011 (2011 No 81).
+    Section 75F: inserted, on 1 April 2014, by [section 107][182] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

+##### 75G Large limited partnerships may opt out of audit requirement

+*   (1) This section applies to a large limited partnership unless---

+    *   (a) the partnership agreement for the limited partnership expressly provides that this section does not apply; or

+    *   (b) the limited partnership is a public entity.

+    (2) The limited partnership may, within 6 months from the start of an accounting period, opt out of compliance with [section 75A][92] (audit requirement) in relation to that accounting period by way of a resolution passed or signed by partners who together have contributed at least 95% of the capital contributions of all the partners.

+    (3) If the limited partnership opts out of compliance with [section 75A][92] in relation to an accounting period under this section, the section does not apply to the limited partnership in relation to that period.

-    Section 75(6): replaced, on 1 July 2013, by [section 413][157] of the Criminal Procedure Act 2011 (2011 No 81).
+    Section 75G: inserted, on 1 April 2014, by [section 107][182] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

+#### Annual return

+*   Heading: inserted, on 1 April 2014, by [section 107][182] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

 ##### 76 Annual return